Record, edit and upload videos for Canvas Assignments

 The University has prepared some pointers on how to record a video using equipment you might already have at home.

 The Echo360 Lecture Capture system allows you to perform basic recording and editing of video and audio recordings.
 This is particularly useful for trimming the ends of your video or audio.
 Refer to the Echo360 guide on editing videos using the Lecture Capture web editor.

-If you wish to edit your video outside of Echo360 Lecture Capture, Adobe Creative Cloud has been made available for use to students during the COVID-19 period and the license is currently available until 31 May 2020.
-You may wish to take advantage of the video editing application Adobe Premier Pro while the free license extends to students.
-This is a sophisticated video editing tool and suitable for those experienced with video editing.
-The Student IT website contains instructions on how to install Adobe Creative Cloud.
+If you wish to edit your video outside of Echo360 Lecture Capture, Adobe Creative Cloud is available at a discounted price for students.
+You may wish to take advantage of the video editing application Adobe Premier Pro.
+This is a sophisticated video editing tool.
+The Student IT website contains instructions on how to purchase and install Adobe Creative Cloud.

 Alternatively, if you wish to edit your video outside of Echo360 Lecture Capture and don’t have video editing software, we suggest you install the free video editing software OpenShot for Mac and Windows computers.